Welcome to Salud Integral en la Montaña

 Migrant and Stationary Agricultural Workers Program

-This program offers preventive services to migrant workers (those who leave their community to work elsewhere in certain seasons of the year) and stationary (those who are usually employed and receive an hourly wage, per day or for collecting the cultivated product) of agriculture, before exposure to pesticides and other occupational hazards.
-The program aims to increase the number of Migrant and Stationary Agricultural Workers and their family members as users of health services in our Integrated Health Centers.
-In addition, it seeks to increase the capacity, availability and accessibility of primary health services that they understand but are not limited to general and specialized medical care, clinical laboratory, pharmacy and ancillary services.
+This program provides preventive services to migrant workers (those who leave their community to work elsewhere during certain times of the year) and stationary workers (those who are usually employed and receive an hourly wage, per day or for collecting the cultivated product) of agriculture, addressing exposure to pesticides and other occupational risks.

-• A Migrant Agricultural Worker and its main source of income is agriculture, or has been employed in the last 24 months, and for the purposes of that employment, your residence is temporary.
+• Is a migrant agricultural worker whose primary source of income is agriculture, or who has been employed within the last 24 months, and for the purposes of that employment, resides temporarily.

-• A Stationary Agricultural Worker and his main source of income is seasonal agriculture.
-You must have been employed for the past 24 months and have remained in your primary residence while you have been employed.
+• Is a stationary agricultural worker whose primary source of income is seasonal agriculture; must have been employed during the past 24 months and have remained at their primary residence while employed.

-• Own a small farm, with 5 employees or less, and that your main source of income is agriculture.
+• Is a small farm owner with 5 or fewer employees, and whose primary source of income is agriculture.

-• Be an Elderly and / or Disabled Agricultural Worker (defined as people who cannot continue working due to age or health conditions).
-Dependents living with Migrant and Stationary Agricultural Workers (spouse, children under 18 and / or students) are considered equally eligible.
-This program offers discounts on pharmacy services, pesticide risk assessment and access to all services available in SIM.
-To learn more about the program, visit your nearest Integrated Health Center.
+• Is an elderly and/or disabled agricultural worker (meaning people who cannot continue working due to age or health conditions).
+Dependents living with migrant and stationary agricultural workers (spouse, children under 18, and/or students) are also considered eligible.
+This program offers discounts on pharmacy services, pesticide risk assessments, and access to all services available at SIM.
+For more details about the program, visit your nearest Health Center.

-Patients certified as Agricultural Workers may have the following benefits:
+Patients certified as agricultural workers will be eligible for the following benefits:

-• Referrals to nutritionist, social work and health education, among others.
+• Referrals to nutritionists, social workers, and health educators, among others

-• Discount on drugs not covered by the medical plan.
+• Discounts on medications not covered by the health plan

 Monday - Friday